zxay667/zxay667/README.md

 ## 🌟 About Me

-I'm **Yogish**, a tech enthusiast passionate about building innovative solutions with code.
+I'm **Zxay**, a tech enthusiast passionate about building innovative solutions with code.
 I enjoy working on web development, backend systems, and exploring new technologies.
 My journey in programming has been fueled by curiosity and a love for problem-solving.

 - 🔭 Currently focusing on **Full-Stack Development** using the **MERN Stack**.
 - 🌱 Constantly learning and experimenting with new tools and frameworks.